 Located in: Estonia

 Estonian University of Life Sciences (EMU) was established in 1951, and nowadays, it has 5 institutes devoted to the environmental and life sciences.
 It is located in the city of Tartu.
-This school is the only higher education institution in Estonia that offers veterinary course fully taught in English.
+This school is the only higher education institution in Estonia that offers veterinary courses fully taught in English.

-Tartu is the second-largest city in Estonia and home to 2 prestigious universities.
+Tartu is the second-largest city in Estonia and is home to 2 prestigious universities.
 The town’s population is over 90,000 inhabitants, and more than 10% of them are students seeking excellent education.

 Studying veterinary doesn’t only mean boring lectures and meeting cats and dogs.
 You will have the opportunity to see exotic animals and take part in their treatment.
-It is obligatory to practice in clinics during your course because you gain the credits necessary for successful graduation.
+It is obligatory to practise in clinics during your course because you gain the credits necessary for successful graduation.